nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Empyrean

-Find an Atropos (Judecca/Empyrean) & the necessary personas and fuse:
+Find an Atropos (Empyrean) & the necessary personas and fuse:

 > Atropos x Succubus = Chernobog
 >